 1. Saturn finishing its Pisces band

-Saturn ingressed Pisces on 29 March 2025 and runs through the sign until 24 May 2027, when Saturn ingresses Aries.
+Saturn ingressed Pisces on 20 March 2025 under True Pushya Paksha (Lahiri-based almanacs give 29 March) and runs through the sign until 23 May 2027, when Saturn ingresses Aries.
 The 2026 calendar year falls entirely inside the Saturn-Pisces band, with the build-up to the Aries ingress occupying the second half of the year.

 Saturn in Pisces is the structural-pressure transit through the 12th sign of the natural zodiac.
 The 12th house axis is the classical signification of expense, hidden enemies, foreign places, isolation, dissolution and behind-the-scenes work.
 Country charts with natal placements in Pisces or with Pisces ruling a significant house in the national chart register this pressure across the 2025-2027 band.